Chapter in this post:

 It is also very good that the content is loaded onto the corresponding device.
 Listening in offline mode is possible.
 The operation is intuitive.
 And the offer is constantly being expanded.
 In addition to the sci-fi audiobooks that are of interest to me and the content for my children, podcasts are also constantly being added.
 And I like podcasts.

 Audible offers the option to pause the subscription for 3 months after a certain period of use of the offer.
 So you don't have to cancel it and then register again - and you keep your library in a user account.
 A small criticism on my part is that you can only take a break every few months and that this comes with some restrictions.
 To start the break, write to customer service.
-The following advantages apply during the subscription break can not be :
+The following advantages apply during the subscription break should not:

 Since I personally often don't create a whole audiobook per month because I listen to more podcasts (outside of Audible), I build up a lot of credit.
 It would be good if there was the option of pausing longer and only re-entering the subscription when the credit is used up.
 Maybe this feature will come in the future.
 Otherwise, it is understandable that Amazon wants to make money with the offer and keep subscriptions running as far as possible.